shopware/docs/products/extensions/b2b-suite/guides/storefront/ajax-panel.md

 {% endraw %}

-After the document is ready, the ajax panel will trigger a XHR GET-Request and replace it's inner html with the responses content.
+After the document is ready, the ajax panel will trigger an XHR GET-Request and replace its inner HTML with the responses content.
-Now all clicks on links and form submits inside the container will be changed to XHR-Requests.
+Now, all clicks on links and forms submitted inside the container will be changed to XHR-Requests.

 ## Extended usage